AustinX97/Random-Raffle-ChainLinkVRF/ReadmeTasks.md

   3) Check Array of Participants is being updated / recorded
   4) Emits Events that Participant has entered the raffle!
    4.1) expectEmit FN in foundry works with Bool, and need emiter's adress (contract address)

+  5) PerformUpkeep Test Now runs, after we have created the CreateSubscription, FundSubscription and AddConsumer using ChainLinkVRF
+  6) We can also see how much we have covered using the command:
+     """forge coverage --report debug > coverage.txt"""

+  7) What if we need to Test an Event Output?
+We can do that with "Emits" Events are never accesabble by Smartcontravts, so we don't know Value of any events ;) 7.1 We use Cheatcode "RecordLogs" to record all events and then we can access them.
+    7.2 Events are what apps listens to carry out a specific Fn when this event is emitted!
+    7.3 Test "testIfPerformUpkeepUpdatesRaffleStateAndEmitsReqID" uses Record Logs